Assyrian politics in Iraq

-Assyrian politics in Iraq have been taking many different turns since the US invasion of Iraq in 2003.
+Assyrian politics in Iraq have been taking many different turns since the US invasion of the country in 2003.
 Today, there are many different Assyrian political parties in Iraq.
 The main Assyrian party that came out from the 2005 elections was the Assyrian Democratic Movement.
 However, Sarkis Aghajan began to challenge its power beginning in 2006 with the opening of Ishtar TV and the KDP-affiliated Chaldean Syriac Assyrian Popular Council.

+As of 2025, owing to continuous violence and political marginalization, Assyrians no longer have proper political representation in Iraq.
+Many of the seats that are reserved for the community have since been hijacked by the Babylon Movement under the leadership of Rayan al-Kildani.